versus-systems/tracker-web/README.md

 * React 15
 * Redux 3.5

+If you are on a Mac and don't have Node installed yet:

+`brew install node`

+If you are using Linux install via your favorite package manager.

 ### Enviroment Setup

 Though this is a front end web project with no "server" component, it does use Node for both building the project and serving it locally in development mode via Webpack.